unicode-org/message-format-wg/exploration/quoted-literals.md

   to visually indicate to the user editing a message the bounds of the literal under caret.
   However, quoted literals are usually short and already enclosed in a placeholder (which has its own delimiters) or are outside patterns (when used as variant keys).

-- **[r6; low priority]** Be able to drop messages into host formats without changing them.
-  For example, if the host format uses `""` to delimit strings literals, then all occurences of `"` inside messages must be escaped.
-  While we can't prevent `"` from appearing in translation content, we can minimize the overhead of the MessageFormat 2 syntax.
-  This requirement is scored as _low_, because many storage formats don't use delimiters at all (`.properties`, YAML), or they are meant to be primarily used by machines (JSON), and because many programming languages provide a way to delimit _raw strings_, e.g. via backticks in JavaScript and `"""` in Python.

   <details>
     <summary>How can paired delimiters improve parsing recovery?</summary>